 BOCK Panetela Tasting

 Bock Panetela Tasting.
-Delightful.
-The taste is not a broadside full in the face, but the taste is nuanced and uncomplicated.
+Marvellous.
+The flavour is not a broadside full in the face, but the taste is nuanced and uncomplicated.

 A cigar test is subjective

-Note: How the cigar tastes is influenced by personal taste preferences, taste memories, the shape of the day, what you have eaten or drunk before.
-Even the lighting mood in the room has an influence on the experienced taste.
-The notes described here therefore do not have to match your own impressions.
+Note: How a cigar tastes is influenced by personal taste preferences, taste memories, the form of the day, what you have eaten or drunk beforehand.
+Even the lighting in the room has an influence on the flavour you experience.
+The notes described here therefore do not necessarily correspond to your own impressions.

 Fact Sheet BOCK Panetela